-Emma Stone Ditched Her Bob for Shoulder-Length, Platinum-Blonde Extensions
+Emma Stone Ditches Her Bob for Platinum-Blonde Extensions

 It’s confirmed: Bob season is officially over.
-After seeing dozens of celebrities (ie: Kylie Jenner, Miranda Cosgrove, and Mila Kunis) ax their mermaid-length locks into adorable choppy bobs this summer, the trend is finally slowing down.
+After seeing dozens of celebrities (i.e. Kylie Jenner, Miranda Cosgrove, and Mila Kunis) snip their mermaid-length locks into adorable choppy bobs this summer, the trend is finally slowing down.
 Instead, it seems like all the cool kids in Hollywood these days are adding length, rather than taking it off.
 The latest example: Emma Stone.

 MORE: Uh, Emma Stone Used Only Drugstore Hair Products to Create Her Oscars Waves

-Since taking home an Oscar in February, the 28-year-old actress has been a secret hair chameleon.
+Since taking home an Oscar in February, the 28-year-old actress has been a hair chameleon.
 In May, the “La La Land” star ditched her iconic fiery red for a more subdued strawberry blonde.
 A month later, in June, the actress switched up her hair again by dying it platinum blonde, which—fun fact—is actually pretty darn close to her natural hair color.

 MORE: Here Are the 3 Workout Moves Emma Stone Does to Stay in Shape